-Now that you know how different kinds of LAN cables can offer different speeds and frequencies.
+Now, you know how different LAN cables can offer different speeds and frequencies.
 Their uses also depend on these stats.
 A few of the common uses of optic cables are listed below.

-- Creating a local network between few computers within a setting.
+- Creating a local network between a few computers within a setting.

-- Connecting local computers to the internet through a modem.
+- Connect local computers to the internet through a modem.